Giveth/pollmanager/README.md

-#PollManage
+##PollManager

-This smart contract allows to create any kind of poll with the MiniMe contract.
+This smart contract allows anyone to create any kind of poll of any token holders that have MiniMe functionality.